DrAShabut/AndroidDev/session-8.md

     public void testAdd() {
         int total = simpleMath.add(4, 5);
         assertEquals("Simple Math is not adding correctly", 9, total);
-        //The message here is displayed iff the test fails }
+        //The message here is displayed if the test fails }
     @Test
     public void testDiff() {